SiyiP/linked-blog-starter-md/12 Psych/SFP Cognitive Neuropath_Baker.md

 - for ppl with multiple sequele of vascular dm g
 - 2/2 multiple subcortical infarcs / ischemic lesions
 	- we see hyaline arteriosclerosis in the vessels - onion-skinning, replacement with thevessel walls
-	- lacunar infarcs look like white space around bv rarefaction, vague triangular areas, and then the pinkish eosinophilic color surrounding is gliosis in the brain bgd.![[Screenshot 2025-11-27 at 10.14.53 PM.png]]
+	- lacunar infarcs look like white space around bv rarefaction, vague triangular areas, and then the pinkish eosinophilic color surrounding is gliosis in the brain bgd.![[gliosis subcortical infarcs and hyaline arteriosclerosis.png]]
 - stepwise deterioraton - acute decline to another acute decline
 	- stroke 1 -> decline to stroke 2 and then another decline in cognition
 	- <mark style="background: #FFF3A3A6;">enalrged venticles due to loss of brain substance + lacunar infarcs of white matter and/or deep gray matter.</mark>